-Calls to emergency centers for child violence increased around the world; in some places by as much as 30-50% (Jacoby et al., 2020; McKay, 2020).
-A report submitted in July 2021 to the Knesset’s Special Committee for the Rights of the Child indicated that the emergency period following the outbreak of Covid-19 had a severe impact on children in general and at-risk children in particular.
-During 2019/2020, the number of children identified as facing new risk situations in all the examined life areas increased by 1.5 times, as compared to previous years.
-Among adolescents, the average increase for new risk situations doubled.
+Calls to emergency centers for child violence increased globally, in some places by as much as 30–50% (Jacoby et al., 2020; McKay, 2020).
+A July 2021 report to the Knesset’s Special Committee for the Rights of the Child indicated that the emergency period following the Covid-19 outbreak severely affected children in general and at-risk children in particular.
+During 2019 –2020, the number of children identified as facing new risk situations in all examined life areas increased by 150% compared to previous years, with the average increase doubling among adolescents.
 Inquiries into suspected violence against children also rose significantly (Israel National Council for the Child, 2021; Monnickendam-Givon, 2021).
-In 2020 and 2021, the Israeli nonprofit organization Elem reported that youth who had not previously been considered at risk became increasingly socially marginalized, and that domestic violence and sexual violence increased by 3.3 times.
-The Israel Ministry of Welfare and Social Security reported an increase of over 24% in sexual violence against children between 2109 and 2020; almost half of this abuse occurred within the family.
-Given that this only refers to reported incidents, it is likely that the actual extent of abuse was even higher (Ariel et al., 2021; Association of Rape Crisis Centers in Israel [ARCCI], 2021; Becker, 2020; Gil-Ad, 2021; Knesset, 2020).
+In 2020 and 2021, the Israeli non-profit organization Elem reported that youth who had previously not been considered at risk became increasingly socially marginalized and that domestic violence and sexual violence increased more than three-fold.
+The Israel Ministry of Welfare and Social Security reported an increase of over 24% in sexual violence against children between 2109 and 2020, almost half occurring within the family.
+Given that this refers only to reported incidents, it is likely that the actual extent of abuse was even higher (Ariel et al., 2021; Association of Rape Crisis Centers in Israel [ARCCI], 2021; Becker, 2020; Gil-Ad, 2021; Knesset, 2020).

 Data segmentation indicated a high rate of sexual abuse against and by minors (Arazi & Sabag, 2020; ARCCI, 2020, 2021; Gil-Ad, 2021; Knesset, 2020; National Council for the Child, 2021).
-For example:

-57% of victims were minors (not including those calling the helpline designated for religious males);

-By November 2020, it was reported that 52% - 62% of the offenders were minors and 44% were adults;

-Almost half (46%) of offenders were family members; this represents an increase of 33%;

-Some victims were abused by more than one offender;

-15% of the cases of sexual abuse were incest: 5% by siblings and 10% by another relative; of these, 53.3% of incidents occurred in the home of the abuser the victim or their shared residence.
+For example, 57% of victims were minors (not including those calling the helpline designated for religious males).
+By November 2020, it was reported that 52–62% of the offenders were minors and 44% were adults; almost half (46%) were family members, representing a 33% increase.
+Some victims were abused by more than one offender and 15% of the cases of sexual abuse were incest, 5% by siblings and 10% by other relatives, 53.3% of these occurring in the home of the abuser, the victim, or their shared residence.

 Children at High Risk for Victimization or Delinquency Returning Home

-Another significant factor that set the stage for abuse and victimization of children and youth was the reduced accessibility to therapeutic settings for at-risk populations, including those with special needs (mental or physical) or belonging to minority and immigrant groups.
-Many formal and informal community, therapeutic, and post-hospitalization frameworks such as boarding schools and youth sponsorship programs were shut down or limited (Arazi & Sabag, 2020).
+Another significant factor enabling abuse and victimization of children and youth was reduced accessibility to therapeutic settings for at-risk populations, including those with special needs (mental or physical) or belonging to minority and immigrant groups.
+Many formal and informal community, therapeutic, and post-hospitalization frameworks, such as boarding schools and youth sponsorship programs, were shut down or limited (Arazi & Sabag, 2020).
 In general, children placed in out-of-home settings come from families that have difficulty caring for them and communities that lack appropriate responses to their needs.
-They face ongoing dangers, including the risk of homelessness, and emotional, academic, and behavioral problems (Arazi & Sabag, 2020; Katz, 2020).
-The policy of social distancing left these youth without suitable frameworks.
-Many became overwhelmed by loneliness and isolation, which led to a deterioration of their mental-emotional states (Elem, 2022; Katz, 2020).
-A break in their routine could significantly set them back in terms of development and accomplishments achieved over the course of years.
-This, in turn, could leading to problematic coping behaviors - especially with other siblings at home, but no supportive parent present (Sabag & Saban, 2020).
+They face ongoing dangers, including homelessness, and emotional, academic, and behavioral problems (Arazi & Sabag, 2020; Katz, 2020).
+Social distancing left these youth without suitable frameworks.
+Many became overwhelmed by loneliness and isolation, causing a deterioration of their mental-emotional states (Elem, 2022; Katz, 2020).
+Breaks in routines could significantly impair development and accomplishments achieved over the years, leading to problematic coping behaviors, especially with other siblings but no supportive parent at home (Sabag & Saban, 2020).